imcnish/mbdiscid/Product_Specification.md

 If `<DEVICE>` is supplied:

-* It is interpreted as a direct device path
+* It is interpreted as a literal path to a device node
 * macOS: mbdiscid attempts raw device fallback (see [§8.4](#84-macos-behavior))
 * If the device is not readable, mbdiscid returns an error